nguyenhuyhoang1068/toragon/wp-content/plugins/smart-image-resize/readme.txt

 - Remove unwanted whitespace around image.
 - Set a custom background color of the excess space.
 - Compress thumbnails for faster page load.
-- Take control of regenerated thumbnails by selecting only used ones.
+- Generate only needed thumbnails and delete unused ones.
 - Choose which images to resize.

 ### Pro Features